monash-emu/AuTuMN/apps/covid_19/mixing_optimisation/Readme.txt

 - 2 optimisation modes
    - “by age”: social mixing is mitigated according to age
    - “by location”: social mixing is mitigated by location type (schools, workplaces and locations other than schools, workplaces and homes)

-- Multiple uncertainty parameter samples
-  Each optimisation scenario will be run multiple times using N different calibrated parameter sets (MCMC posterior samples) to account for uncertainty.
-We'll probably use N=100.